0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/OpenAdmin/OpenAdmin.md

 </html>
 ```

-getting the ssh key for the `joanna` user should be interesting. but we won't be able to access those webpages unless they were in the `/var/www/html` directory and were both readable and executable by the `www-data` user.
-There has to be some other way.
+getting the ssh key for the `joanna` user should be interesting. but we won't be able to access those webpages unless they were in the `/var/www/html` directory and were both **readable and executable** by the `www-data` user.
+There has to be some other way...

 I don't get any ideas right off the bat. so I go ahead and use `linpeas.sh` to search for other ways to escalate my privileges.